The determinant of finite semigroups of the pseudovariety ECOM: Preliminaries

-The zeta function, denoted as $\zeta_P$, of the poset $P$ is an element of $\mathbb{C}\llbracket P\rrbracket$ that it is equal to 1 when $x \leq y$ and 0 otherwise.
-It has an inverse function, known as the M{\"o}bius function, represented by $\mu_P$.
+The function $\zeta_P$ is upper triangular with ones on the diagonal with respect to any linear order extending $P$.
+Therefore, $\zeta_P$ has an inverse over the integers called the \emph{M{\"o}bius function}, represented by $\mu_P$.
 In instances where the poset $P$ is clear from context, the subscript $P$ will be omitted.